How to reduce the risk of scalding

 Reduce the risk of Scalding

-This blog sets out some of the risks from scalding to which vulnerable people may be exposed when bathing or showering and the key measures required to protect them.
+This blog outlines some of the risks associated with scalding to which vulnerable individuals may be exposed when bathing or showering, as well as the key measures required to protect them.

-NHS England has in place a “never events” policy.
+NHS England has a “never events” policy.
 A “never event” is defined as ‘a serious, largely preventable, incident that should not occur if the available preventative measures have been implemented by healthcare providers’.
-Scalding of patients and others is on the list of “never events”.
+Scalding of patients and others is on the list of “never events” in the NHS.

 Download your Training Needs Review Tool